Data type synonyms (Transact-SQL)

 |Synonym||SQL Server system data type|

 |float[(n)] for n = 8-15||float|

-Data type synonyms can be used instead of the corresponding base data type name in data definition language (DDL) statements, such as CREATE TABLE, CREATE PROCEDURE, or DECLARE @variable.
+Data type synonyms can be used instead of the corresponding base data type name in data definition language (DDL) statements.
+These statements include CREATE TABLE, CREATE PROCEDURE, and DECLARE @variable.
 However, after the object is created, the synonyms have no visibility.
 When the object is created, the object is assigned the base data type that is associated with the synonym.
-There is no record that the synonym was specified in the statement that created the object.
+There's no record that the synonym was specified in the statement that created the object.